 Standard special handling is a set of free-form instructions or notes about how to work on an item, including the charge for the special handling work.
 Standard special handling is entered on a free-format screen where you can enter any information necessary to explain what needs to be done to the item.

-Stored value card refunds allow you to generate a credit card credit against the original stored value card on the order or generate a new stored value card for the amount of the refund to send to the customer when you process a refund.
+Stored value card refunds allow you to generate a credit card credit against the original stored value card on the order or generate a new stored value card for the amount of the refund to send to the customer when you process the refund.

 Tickler event rules are the criteria that must be met by the system action for the system to create a tickler for a user to resolve.